-“The opportunity the count has offered tonight to recommend Hildegard to his daughter’s convent is not to be passed over lightly.”
-Count Stephan von Sponheim and his wife Sophia, in whose honor our feast had been held, were old family friends visiting Bermersheim on their way back from Speier, where the count had had a landholding dispute to settle.
+“The count’s offer to recommend Hildegard to his daughter’s convent is not to be passed over lightly.”
+Count Stephan von Sponheim and his wife, Sophia, in whose honor our feast had been held, were old family friends visiting Bermersheim on their way back from Speier, where the count had had a landholding dispute to settle.
 I had never met their daughter Jutta, but, like everybody in the Rhineland, I knew of the famous beauty whose abrupt decision to take monastic vows had dashed the hopes of eligible bachelors from Trier to Mainz.

 “That is because she had not shown signs of a deeper sensibility of spirit before then, but Hildegard—”